hazelcast/hazelcast-jet-demos/flight-telemetry/README.md

 - Docker with Docker Compose : [Installation guide](https://docs.docker.com/install/)

+Docker must be running for this demo to work.

 This demo application will output it's results to a Graphite database for visualization with Grafana.

 You can easily start a Graphite and Grafana setup with Docker with the provided `docker-compose.yml` and  `Makefile` script.